vetsin/code-jam-2025/ARCH.md

 This must be the definitive specification.
 If implementations or other descriptions (like in English, above) differ, they or this should be fixed.

+The types designate the data's conceptual type, not real type.
+For example, the `Backend` could be implemented as a list.

 ```
 dataclass Backend:
   mut data: set[Vault]